Ponosus/Addiction.fm/Readme.md

 ### Every visit sounds new

 Track `#1` used to sound the same forever.
 Now the **bank is reshuffled on every visit**: the same track number today and tomorrow lands on completely different drums.
 Within a single session the numbering stays deterministic, so going back to `‹‹ #N ››` still returns the same track.

-### The 🎲 "another break" button

-Love the harmony, hate the drums?
-The 🎲 button in the player (or the `X` key, or the extra button in the system card) swaps the break **on the fly**, without restarting the track or breaking the mood.

 ### Redesigned mobile player